ch33zer/blaise.bike/_posts/2021-8-8-day_43_toronto_to_walnut.md

 [![]({{ site.baseurl }}/assets/1628477250405216-8.png)]({{ site.baseurl }}/assets/1628477250405216-8.png)

 I met the pastor and he gave me a tour then left me to my own devices.
 It's a gorgeous space and has fresh veges, homemade ice cream, and a full kitchen for us.
 I got everything out of my bags to dry it in the sun.
 I made some dinner of Mac and cheese and grilled zucchini, which normally I don't even like but it tasted so good.
 Ice cream for desert was the cherry on top.
 I got a hotel for tomorrow and the next day just down the road, I'm taking my first rest day since Montana!
 I'm gonna go do dishes then get some sleep.
 Night!

-Distance: 70ishConsumption:MuffinCliff barHoney stingerGatoradeChicken tendersCorn dogSlushiiIce cream sandwichSour patch watermelonMac and cheeseUncured meatZucchiniIce creamFlavored iceFruit cupPeanut butter crackers
+Distance: 70ish

+Consumption:
+- Muffin
+- Cliff bar
+- Honey stinger
+- Gatorade
+- Chicken tenders
+- Corn dog
+- Slushii
+- Ice cream sandwich
+- Sour patch watermelon
+- Mac and cheese
+- Uncured meat
+- Zucchini
+- Ice cream
+- Flavored ice
+- Fruit cup
+- Peanut butter crackers